10 Common Blogging Mistakes and How to Avoid Them

 - Create a content calendar to plan your posts in advance.

-- Start with a realistic posting schedule (e.g., once a week) and stick to it.
+- Set a realistic posting schedule (e.g., once a week or biweekly) and stick to it.

 - Batch-create content to stay ahead of deadlines.